The Open Hands application is open! Download the application here.

 12:45-1: Clean up and put tools away.

 There will also be times that we play games, stop and learn how to do particular garden tasks together as a group, as well as the philosophy behind why we do things the way we do.
-And, with parent/guardian permission, Open Hands interns can join the summer interns on afternoon trips to local farms and gardens, or go to Cedar Grove United Methodist Church and can/preserve vegetables in the kitchen.
+And, with parent/guardian permission, Open Hands interns can join the adult interns on afternoon trips to local farms and gardens, and on the mid-summer overnight retreat.

 On Saturdays, the Open Hands crew will harvest for and pack HarvestShare CSA boxes that will be distributed around the community.
 Interns are also invited (though not required) to stay on for the potluck lunch after the workday and share in the food, with or without their families.

 5.)
 Who should I get to write a reference letter for me?